 To check a specific branch’s programs Use the “Categories” icon to choose your library.

-Building Blocks Storytime will be held on Wednesday mornings at 11 a.m.
-The programs last 45 minutes to an hour and may include songs, fingerplays, and crafts in addition to the stories.
+The program lasts approximately 45 minutes and may include songs, fingerplays, and crafts in addition to the stories.
 Building Blocks Storytime is designed for children ages 2 to 5.
-No registration is required, but groups larger than five are requested to call at least two days in advance.
-Join us for Building Blocks Storytime Wednesday mornings at 11:00 a.m.
-(January 19 & 26 and February 2, 9, 16, & 23).
+No pre-registration is required, but groups larger than five are requested to call at least two days in advance.